PROGRAMMES AVAILABLE AT SENIOR CYCLE

 The traditional Leaving Certificate programme involves students taking seven subjects for examination purposes.
 Compulsory subjects are Irish (unless a student has an official exemption resulting from an educational psychological assessment), English and Mathematics.

-Students also have instruction in PE, Computers, SPHE, and RE.
+Students also have the opportunity to partake in PE, SPHE and RE.

 LEAVING CERTIFICATE VOCATIONAL PROGRAMME (L.C.V.P.)

 The L.C.V.P. is a Leaving Certificate with a strong vocational dimension.
 It is an additional certification awarded with the Leaving Certificate to students with particular subject combinations and includes modules in Work Experience, Enterprise Education and Preparation for Work.
 The programme provides students with the opportunity to realise their potential for self – directed learning, for innovation and for enterprise.